farubroh/Voice-Outperforms-Text-in-Identifying-Personality-Traits-in-Bangla-A-Comparative-Study-/README.md

 - A novel dataset of Bangla speech recordings was compiled, covering diverse demographics and personality traits.

-## Repository Contents
-- Preprocessed dataset of Bangla speech recordings (if permitted for public release).
-- Implementation of VGG19 and ResNet-50 architectures for voice-based personality detection.
-- Comparative evaluation scripts for text-based and voice-based methods.
-- Detailed results and analysis of the experiments.

 ## Applications
 - **Psychological profiling**